chantleyw/Fooocus-Front/README.md

 for search and downloads, and `pytorch-extension.intel.com` for Intel Arc's torch build.
 That is the entire list, and it is short enough to grep for.
 There is no telemetry, no analytics and no reporting of any kind.
-The Python bridge that runs inside Fooocus makes no outbound connections at all — it listens on loopback only, behind a token generated fresh each run.
+The Python bridge that runs inside Fooocus makes no outbound connections at all and it listens on loopback only, behind a freshly generated token each run.

-**What this does not protect against**, stated plainly because the opposite claim would be untrue: anything already running as you can ask Windows for that credential, exactly as this app does.
-That is inherent in storing a secret an app must use unattended, and no local scheme changes it.
+**What this does not protect against**, Any program running under your Windows account can ask Windows for the key, the same way this app does.
+That is the price of the app being able to use it without asking you every time, and no way of storing it locally avoids that.
+So it is safe from other people and other accounts on the machine, but not from software already running as you.

-### Downloads that behave
+### Downloads

 - Real progress, speed and estimated time, with pause, resume and cancel.
 - **The queue survives closing the app.** Anything downloading resumes from its partial file;
   anything paused stays paused.
-- **A selectable limit** on how many run at once (default 2).
-Queuing a dozen models at once finishes them all later, not sooner.
+- **A selectable limit** on how many run at once (default is 2).
 - Files download as `.part` and are only renamed into place when complete, so an interrupted transfer can never be mistaken for an installed model.

-### Keeps the installation healthy
+### Keeps the installation healthy:

 Fooocus pins exact versions of the 24 libraries it depends on, and patches some of them internally — its inpaint mask canvas is a custom subclass built against Gradio 3's internals.
-So a well-meaning upgrade does not degrade it, it stops it starting.
+So a well-meaning upgrade does not degrade it, it stops it from starting.

 - Every pinned version is checked against what is installed, and anything that has drifted is listed with both versions.